 - 1. Joints and splices are not acceptable in conduits.
-All joints shall be in conduit bodies or junction boxes. - Only connections for lighting and receptacles shall be made in device boxes.
-All other connections shall be made in boxes with terminals. - 3.
+All joints shall be in conduit bodies or junction boxes. - 2.
+Only connections for lighting and receptacles shall be made in device boxes.
+All other connections shall be made in boxes with numbered terminals and the conductors shall be identified with wire labels. - 3.
 Pull boxes should be sized as per the Canadian Electrical Code (Rule 12-3036).